eltonjrv/eltonjrv.github.io/README.md

 $ source activate qiime2-2021.8
 ```
 1.1.8.
 Importing fastq files as qiime2 .qza format:
 1.1.8.1.
-For a single pair of fastq files, do the following:
+For a single pair of fastq files (like on 1.1.5.1 sub-item above), do the following:
 ```
 $  qiime tools import --type MultiplexedPairedEndBarcodeInSequence --input-path ../raw_data/ --output-path multiplexed-seqs.qza
 ```
 1.1.8.2.
-For several (n) pairs of fastq files, do this instead:
+For several (n) pairs of fastq files (like on 1.1.5.2 sub-item above), do this instead:
 ```
 $ for i in `ls -d ../raw_data/Exp*/`; do qiime tools import --type MultiplexedPairedEndBarcodeInSequence --input-path $i --output-path `echo $i | sed 's/.*\///g'`-multiplexed-seqs.qza; done
 ```

 ### 1.2.
-Debarcoding and Demultiplexing with QIIME2 tools and an *ad hoc* PERL script
+Actual debarcoding and demultiplexing process with qiime cutadapt
-##### Please refer to  https://docs.qiime2.org/2018.6/install for instructions on how to install QIIME2
+1.2.1.
+Preparing a sample-barcode map file (samples-map-BCseq.tab)
 $ perl prepBCmapFiles4Qiime2.pl iNext-barcodes.tab samples-map.tab
 ```
 >NOTES: One must have both the *ad hoc* script (prepBCmapFiles4Qiime2.pl) and the two input files (iNext-barcodes.tab and samples-map.tab) placed into the current directory.